 Soft Commodities Compact

 RBS has an established Environmental, Social and Ethical (ESE) risk management framework to help assess and manage such risks associated with certain clients and activities.
-The purpose of such due diligence is to help establish the commitment and capacity of customers to manage the potential impacts in accordance with international standards.
-The framework is comprised of a Forestry, Fisheries and Agribusiness policy.
-That sector policy covers the production of rubber, pulp & paper, timber, palm oil & soy and is broadly aligned with the goals of the Banking Environment Initiative’s (BEI) ‘Soft Commodities Compact’.
+The purpose of such due diligence is to help establish the commitment and capacity of customers to manage the potential ESE impacts in accordance with international standards.
+The ESE framework includes a sector ESE risk policy position for Forestry, Fisheries and Agribusiness.
+The positions covers the production of rubber, pulp and paper, timber, palm oil and soy and is broadly aligned with the goals of the Banking Environment Initiative’s (BEI) ‘Soft Commodities Compact’.

-Our exposure to the Forestry, Fisheries and Agribusiness sector generally arises from general corporate lending rather than investment.
-Our Forestry, Fisheries and Agribusiness ESE risk appetite statement – which is applicable to our general lending activities - is reviewed annually to ensure it is in keeping with international agreements, UK regulations and general good practice.
-If this process reveals that there is a need to revise our ESE risk appetite positions, then the necessary changes are made.
+Our Forestry, Fisheries and Agribusiness ESE risk policy position is reviewed regularly to ensure it is in keeping with international agreements, UK regulations and general good practice.
+If this process reveals that there is a need to revise our positions, then the necessary changes are made.